vipul-21/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 ### Getting the DNS Rules

 We need the DNS Rules for the Standalone DNS proxy to enforce the L7 DNS policy.
-The policy are the source of turth for the rules and are propagated to the agent when we apply the policy.
+The policy are the source of truth for the rules and are propagated to the agent when we apply the policy.
 We explore the options to get the DNS rules for the DNS proxy.

 #### Running the GRPC sever in the agent